andelacolak/Turney-algorithm---sentiment-analysis/README.md

 # Turney-algorithm wih internal search
-<p>Turney's algorithm with adaptation for the internal search of phrases beside the word.
+<p>Turney's algorithm with adaptation for the internal search of phrases near some word.
 Reason for this kind of adaptation is that infinite number of search engine API queries are no longer available.</p>
 <h2> Corpus</h2>
 <p>IMDB critics corpus has been used in this example.
 Corpus is divided into a training and testing set.
-The testing set consists of 100 positive and 100 negative critiques, while the training set consists of 1000 positive critiques and 1000 negative with including test critiques.
+The testing set consists of 100 positive and 100 negative critiques, while the training set consists of 1000 positive critiques and 1000 negative including test critiques.
 The training is used as a database from which we extract occurrence frequency of certain phrases.
 The original idea of Turney's algorithm is to collect this data through an API (eg Google search) ie to collect data as how often a phrase usually appears next to the word.
 Since in the last few years, all search engines APIs limit the number of queries per day (they do not allow processing more than two files), it was necessary to implement own search engine version.</p>
 <pre>
 <code>
 def make_datasets(data_path, numfolds = 10):